yangm97/renovate/docs/development/configuration.md

 ### Default Configuration

 The default configuration values can be found in [lib/config/definitions.ts](../../lib/config/definitions.ts).
-Options which have `"admin": true` are reserved only for bot admin configuration and cannot be configured within repository config files.
+Options which have `"globalOnly": true` are reserved only for bot global configuration and cannot be configured within repository config files.

 ### Configuration File